courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 LIMIT 1;
 ```

-3. You are sending an email to users who haven't logged in in the week before '2014-08-14' and have not opted out of receiving email.
-Write a query to select these users.
+_3. You are sending an email to users who haven't logged in in the week before '2014-08-14' and have not opted out of receiving email.
+Write a query to select these users._

 ```sql
 SELECT DISTINCT l.userid